-According to the New Jersey Geological and Water Survey (NJGWS), since 2008, Sussex County has had zero earthquakes with epicenters in the County.
-The County has about an 8.5% chance of having an earthquake of any magnitude with an epicenter somewhere in Sussex County in any given year; additionally, it has over a 40% chance of feeling an earthquake (regardless of the epicenter's location) in any given year.
-Refer to Table 5.4.3-7 which summarizes the probability of future earthquakes, of any given magnitude, impacting the County, as based on data from the previous occurrences table in Appendix X.
+According to the New Jersey Geological and Water Survey (NJGWS), since 2008, Sussex County has had zero earthquakes with epicenters in the county.
+The county has about an 8.5 percent chance of having an earthquake of any magnitude with an epicenter somewhere in Sussex County in any given year; additionally, it has over a 40 percent chance of feeling an earthquake (regardless of the epicenter's location) in any given year.
+Refer to Table 5.4.3-8 which summarizes the probability of future earthquakes, of any given magnitude, impacting the county, as based on data from the previous occurrences table in Appendix E.

-Hazard Type Number of Occurrences Between 1783 and 2015 Rate of Occurrence Recurrence Interval (in years) Probability of event Occurring in Any Given Year % Chance of Occurring in Any Given Year Earthquake with Epicenter inside County 20 0.09 11.65 0.09 8.58 Earthquakes Felt by the County (Including those with Epicenters outside the County) 95 0.41 2.45 0.41 40.77
+Hazard Type Number of Occurrences Between 1783 and 2015 Rate of Occurrence Recurrence Interval (in years) Probability of event Occurring in Any Given Year Percent Chance of Occurring in Any Given Year Earthquake with Epicenter inside Sussex County 20 0.09 11.65 0.09 8.58 Earthquakes Felt by the county (including those with epicenters outside Sussex County) 95 0.41 2.45 0.41 40.77

-Table 5.4.3-7.
-Probability of Future Occurrence of Earthquake Events
+Table 5.4.3-8.
+Probability of Future Earthquake Events

-NJGWS 2015
+Source: NJGWS 2015

 In Section 5.3, the identified hazards of concern for Sussex County were ranked.
 The probability of occurrence, or likelihood of the event, is one parameter used for hazard rankings.
-Based on historical records and input from the Planning Committee, the probability of occurrence for earthquake events in the County is considered 'occasional' (hazard event is likely to occur within 100 years see Table 5.3-3).
+Based on historical records and input from the Planning Committee, the probability of occurrence for earthquake events in the county is considered 'occasional' (hazard event is likely to occur within 100 years see Table 5.3-3).